Skip to Content

 What is the cost of a pocket WiFi rental?

-Prices can vary a lot from one provider to another, so we've highlighted below the factors which constitute the cost of renting a pocket WiFi in Japan:
+Prices can vary a lot from one provider to another, so we've highlighted below the factors that constitute the cost of renting a pocket WiFi in Japan:

 • Data limit: probably the most important factor.
-Most providers will limit the data consumption on a daily basis, or over the total usage, in exchange for a very low price.
+Most providers will limit the data consumption daily, or over the total usage, in exchange for a very low price.
 To avoid disappointment, make sure the cost of your pocket WiFi includes unlimited internet usage.

-• Number of devices: a basic router allowing only 5 connections tends to be cheaper than a router supporting 15 connections.
+• The number of devices: a basic router allowing only 5 connections tends to be cheaper than a router supporting 15 connections.

 • The speed: the speed is essential when it comes to renting a pocket WiFi.
 Always check before ordering.
 Anything between 75MBps and 187MBps is good.